 - Order our free CCTV campaign materials for your workplace, school, library etc. Get your friends and family involved too.

-- You can ask your MSP to take note of your concerns and request they take action and request them to support a legal amendment in order to make CCTV mandatory in all of Scotland's slaughter areas.
-Write to them here.
+- You can ask your MSPs and government to take note of your concerns and request they take action and request them to support a legal amendment in order to make independently monitored CCTV mandatory in all of Scotland's slaughterhouses.

 WHAT SHOULD I SAY?